JMHenri/jekyll-now/_posts/2018-5-7-Crypto-Arbitrage-1.md

 ---
 layout: post

-title: Crypto-Arbitrage: Profit from inconsistency.
+title: Crypto-Arbitrage, Profit from inconsistency.
 Part 1, the Gist.

 excerpt: A step-by-step cognitive guide to creating arbitrage engines.